 The Fontana Transport Inc. Scholars Program is open to underrepresented, low-income and first-generation college-bound students.
 Students must be pursuing an undergraduate degree full-time in transportation, math, science, engineering, architecture, environmental design, PreMed, psychology, Spanish language/literature.
 The applicant does not have to be a U.S. citizen but must have a minimum 3.5 [...]
 More

-Eligibility: -Be an incoming freshman enrolled full-time at an accredited four-year college/university -Have a passion for business (business major not required) -First generation Asian-American (that is, immigrants) -Minimum 3.0 GPA -Financial need -Resident of Alameda, Contra Costa, Marin, San Francisco, San Mateo, Santa Clara or Solano county in California -Community service
+Eligibile applicants must be an incoming freshman enrolled full-time at an accredited four-year college/university and must have a passion for business (business major not required).
+Applicants must be first generation Asian-Americans with a minimum 3.0 GPA and must be able to demonstrate financial need.
+Must also be a resident of Alameda, Contra Costa, Marin, San Francisco, San Mateo, Santa [...]
+More

 HEEF scholarships are based on a combination of low-income family background, academic achievement, and involvement in extracurricular activities, community volunteer work, church service or work-employment.
 Graduating high school seniors with a minimum 3.0 GPA, who have been accepted into an accredited four- or five-year program in architecture or engineering may apply.
 Second-year community [...]
 More